analycecorreaga/analycecorreaga/README.md

 ## 💡 Projects

-I am currently developing small projects to improve my skills and build my portfolio.
+I am currently building small projects to develop my skills and gain practical experience in programming.

 ---

 ## ⚡ Mindset

-> "Learning every day to build a strong future in technology."
+> "Evolving every day to build a strong future in technology."